skowronek/galaxy-integration-ead/README.md

 ## Installation

-*MAKE SURE GOG GALAXY IS CLOSED BEFORE PROCEEDING TO THE INSTALLATION.*
+MAKE SURE GOG GALAXY IS CLOSED BEFORE PROCEEDING TO THE INSTALLATION.
+Please note that for the "install.bat" file to work (in it's current state), you will need to have Python 3.7 (and pip) installed.
+Why 3.7 you may ask ?
+Because Galaxy uses that particular version, and certain dependencies will only work in said version.

-1. Download the plugin from the [releases page](https://github.com/BellezaEmporium/galaxy-integration-ead/releases).
+1. Download the plugin from the releases page.
 2. Unzip the archive.
-3. On the folder, use the "install.bat" file to automate the process.
+3. (Do this only if you have Python installed.
+If you don't, do the secondary option) On the unzipped directory, use the "install.bat" file to automate the process OR extract the contents of the file into the Origin plugin's location : origin_7f53219b-4e2b-4591-9f4f-dfc5f4ba9eb0.
 4. Start GOG Galaxy

 ## Configuration